Slips, Trips and Falls

 - Small fruit/vegetable items, some with a high liquid content e.g. grapes, tomatoes, may be a high slip risk if they fall onto the floor.
 Provide floor mats or display items pre-packed to reduce risk

-- Use only the minimum amount of water in flower display buckets
+- Use only the minimum amount of water in flower display buckets and use floor mats if required

 - Store containers, particularly of liquid, with the opening on top - unless specifically designed to be stored with the opening on the side or bottom.
 This will help prevent spills in the event in the event of a defect or damage